 - Know what your bank’s website looks like and what questions are asked to verify your identity.
 Some attacks, known as man-in-the-middle attacks, will change the login page.
 These changes allow the attacker to see your answers and to add additional security questions.

-- Be suspicious of emails and text messages claiming to be from your institution or a government agency.
-Financial institutions will not contact you via email to request that you verify information.
+- Be suspicious of emails, phone calls, text messages or website pop-up messages claiming to be from your financial institution or a government agency.
+Financial institutions will not contact you via email or text message to request that you verify information.
+If you receive an email, call, text message or website pop-up message from someone claiming to be South State, please notify us immediately by calling (800) 277-2175.

 - Clear the Internet browser’s cache before visiting a financial institution’s website.
 Many browser related apps keep temporary files on your computer that can contain viruses and malware.
 Clearing your cache regularly helps to keep this risk low.